Deterministic microwave-optical transduction based on quantum teleportation

-In this paper, we propose a transduction scheme to enable the conversion of complex quantum states between microwave and optical frequencies based on continuous-variable quantum teleportation~\cite{braunstein1998,pirandola2006}.
+In this paper, we propose an electro-optic transduction system to enable the conversion of complex quantum states between microwave and optical frequencies based on continuous-variable quantum teleportation.
 To begin with, we show that direct conversion completely fails such a task at small cooperativity due to zero quantum capacity~\cite{quantum_capacity_Lloyd,quantum_capacity_Shor,quantum_capacity_Devetak}.
 On the contrary, our teleportation-based scheme demonstrates appreciable rates of quantum state conversion under the same condition and provides a strict rate advantage in a wide range of device parameters.
+In particular, our system can work at an operating temperature of \QZ{0.2 K}, with robust performance against thermal noise.
+This is achieved by the elimination of intermediate excitations, in contrast to other systems.
 We further consider the transduction performance of three states that are widely used in quantum information processing, the coherent state, cat state and finite-squeezed GKP state~\cite{gottesman2001}, where large advantages can be found under practical experimental conditions.
 All required operations in the teleportation-based transduction scheme can be readily realized in both microwave and optical domains, making efficient microwave-optical transduction possible with current experimental conditions.